sunnyvale-academy/ITS-ICT_Containers/labs/01-Fork_and_clone_this_repo/README.md

 ![GitHub](img/github_home_not_logged_in.png)

 Click on **Fork** button at the top-right of the screen.
-GitHub asks to authenticate yourself:
+GitHub asks you to authenticate:

 ![GitHub](img/github_login.png)